nicolasherna2025/CAP6415_F25_project-Google_Research_Identify_Contrails_Competition/README.md

 ## Solution
 **3D U-Net + ConvLSTM** <br>
 Proposed a Model consisting of a 3D U-Net with ConvLSTM in Bottle Neck.
 3D U-Net is a model that is widely used for 3D image segmentation that consists of 3D convolutional layers and a symmetrical encoder-decoder structure with skip connections to segment volumetric data.
 In this project the 3D data is provided by the temporal information.
-Instead of just doing the 3D convolutions in the bottle neck of the U-Net, to better process temporal context, a ConvLSTM model was used to model temporal evolution of contrail formation so the model learns how features evolve over time.
+Instead of just doing the 3D convolutions in the bottle neck of the U-Net, to better process temporal context, a ConvLSTM model was used to model temporal evolution of contrail formation so the model learns how features evolve over time.<br>
+The model was implemented in a Kaggle notebook which is necessary to be able to make a submission for the competition.
+The programming language used was Python and the model was implemented with Pytorch.
+#### Important references
+Original papers:
+- Çiçek, Ö., Abdulkadir, A., Lienkamp, S. S., Brox, T., & Ronneberger, O. (2016).
+3D U-Net: Learning dense volumetric segmentation from sparse annotation. arXiv. https://arxiv.org/abs/1606.06650 <br>
+- Shi, X., Chen, Z., Wang, H., Yeung, D.-Y., Wong, W.-k., & Woo, W.-c.
+(2015).
+Convolutional LSTM network: A machine learning approach for precipitation nowcasting. arXiv. https://arxiv.org/abs/1506.04214 <br>
+- LearnOpenCV.
+(2020).
+3D U-Net for BRATS: Implementation & Tutorial.
+LearnOpenCV. https://learnopencv.com/3d-u-net-brats/ <br>
+Code references:
+- LearnOpenCV.
+(2020).
+3D U-Net for BRATS: Implementation & Tutorial.
+LearnOpenCV. https://learnopencv.com/3d-u-net-brats/
+- Wen, Q. (2020).
+ConvLSTM PyTorch implementation [Code repository].
+GitHub. https://github.com/ndrplz/ConvLSTM_pytorch